phonegap-build/docs-en/3.1.0/debugging/local_debugging_tools.md

 # Local Debugging Tools

-Adobe&reg; PhoneGap&trade; Build allows users to use their own debug server with the Build service.
+PhoneGap Build allows users to use their own debug server with the Build service.

 Build uses a tool called Weinre to enable remote debugging of mobile apps.